Giuseppe Mazzini biography

 independence - the letter was also published in Marseilles.
 The

 Sardinian administration subsequently contacted that of France

-and Mazzini, was ordered (August 1831) to leave Marseilles.
-He
+and Mazzini, as a result of this, was ordered (August 1831) to leave Marseilles.

 From his Swiss exile Mazzini encouraged revolutionary